By Erin Dunigan

 I’m not going to stay here.
 Tomorrow I will pack up early and head to San Pedro Martir for some ‘real’ mountains.
 This is flat!
 How can I be in the mountains if it is flat?
 And, there is no dead wood on the ground - how will I have a campfire if there is no dead wood?
 This is not what I had expected...

 I set up my tent, my camp chair, my tiny little table.
-It’s a good thing I brought them, there aren’t even picnic tables!
+It’s a good thing I brought them, as the campsites are very basic without picnic tables.
 Not even bothering to fix the dinner I had brought, somehow even setting up my small camp stove seemed like accepting the experience.
 I am definitely leaving tomorrow.
 As I sat there, eating an avocado and looking at the lake, watching a bit of alpine glow as the sun went down, I happened to notice a small piece of pine branch on the ground nearby.
 Something in me decided to get up and see if there might be more.

 As I began walking around my camping area it was as though all of a sudden I could see - there, on the ground, was another small branch, and then another, and another.
 I began to collect them and put them in a pile next to my chair.
 Soon I had easily enough for a respectable campfire.